sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-03-Transactions.md

 However, creating transactions is still very difficult.
 We must manually create the inputs and outputs of the transactions and sign them using our private keys.
 This will change when we introduce wallets in the next chapter.

-There is also no transaction relaying yet: to include a transaction to the blockchain, you must mine it yourself.
+There is also no transaction relaying yet: to include a transaction to the blockchain, you must mint it yourself.
 This is also the reason we did not yet introduce the concept of transaction fee.

 [Next (Wallet) >>](/04-Wallet)